PureStorage-OpenConnect/Code-of-Conduct/Open-Source-Contribution-Code-of-Conduct.md

 **<span class="smallcaps">Open Source Contribution Code of Conduct</span>**

-This code of conduct outlines expectations for those who are participating in Pure Storage Open Connect.
+This code of conduct outlines expectations for those who are participating in Pure Storage Open Connect, Partner Connect, Pure GitHub and Slack.
 We are committed to providing a welcoming and inspiring community for all.

 -   Be friendly and patient: Remember you might not be communicating in
     > someone else’s primary spoken or programming language, and others